Table of Contents

 - 2 Twitter Search Operators

-- 10 Tweet Binder and Twitter’s advanced search
+- 6 Tweet Binder and Twitter advanced search

-The next picture is a Tweet Binder report on a hashtag taking away the retweets and only since one day in particular: (pic pending)
+The next picture is a Tweet Binder report for a Twitter search of a hashtag taking away the retweets and only since one day in particular:

-Twitter’s advanced search is one way of obtaining very concrete information.
+Twitter’s advanced search is THE way of obtaining very concrete results on Twitter.
 There are some basic search Twitter search operators which are helpful if we are looking for hashtags, terms, accounts or links.
 But there are also many others which make it easier to find tweets by date, by type, by language, etcetera.
 This Twitter search operators can also be used when using Tweet Binder.
 This is a way of creating a very useful and concrete report.

 Twitter Search Operators

-An advanced command or operator of Twitter advanced search is a simple text that we write next to our query that will tell Twitter to send us only the results that we want.
+A Twitter search advanced command (or operator) is a simple text we type next to our query that will tell Twitter to send us only the results that we want.
 For example, we can insert an advanced command next to our hashtag to get tweets only from a specific period of time.
 Or also we can use these commands to get only tweets that are sent from one single user.
 Twitter search operators are the key part or the Twitter advanced search, using them correctly will make you a pro.

 There are many advanced commands for Twitter advanced search, in these post we will see the ones we consider more useful.
-One important thing is to write these commands exactly as we show in this post, otherwise the search won’t work.
+One important thing is to write these commands exactly as we show in this post, otherwise the Twitter search won’t work.
 Twitter can be very confusing sometimes, full of tweets and terms.
 The advanced commands (or operators) are your friend, they will help you.
 It can be hard sometimes to get to the tweets you are looking for.
 Fortunately, Twitter has the option of running advanced searches.
-We have written several posts about this, here is an example.
-What this advanced operators allows you to do is to run a more accurate search.
+What this advanced operators allow you to do is to run a more accurate search.
 You can filter tweets by language, by date and even by location.
-But, what if you need the stats for tweets sent during an specific period of time?
-No worries, Tweet Binder can help you with that.
-Same as Twitter, Tweet Binder has an advanced search that allows you to filter tweets.
-Let’s see how to analyze hashtags by date, location, etc with Tweet Binder.

 Search operators are a string of characters used in a Twitter query to narrow down the search.
-We have already spoken about this in some of our posts, they help us during our research and provide us exactly the information we are looking for.
 As we have mentioned before, there are many types of search operators that will guide us to different information.
 There are some basic search operators such as hashtags, terms, accounts or links.

 Twitter advanced search works with Tweet Binder reports.
 If you want to filter tweets by language you just need to know the code of the language you need.
 Some examples are: ES for Spanish, FR for french or EN for english.
 When does this filter come in handy?
 English is a language spoken worldwide.
 Some marketing agencies tend to use hashtag in this language even though the campaign is going to take place in France.
 The thing with this global hashtags is that the might have lots of unrelated tweets.
 So, what can we do with this?
 Use the Twitter Advanced Search!
 Imagine that our hashtag is #SocialMedia18 and our event has taken place in Paris.
 What we would type in our search is #SocialMedia18 lang:fr.
 This way, we will only obtain tweets written in French.